dmabery/dltn.io/posts/learn-like-sherlock-holmes.md

 The first few chapters of [_The Study in Scarlet_](https://www.gutenberg.org/ebooks/244), the first book in *The Adventures of Sherlock Holmes*, is when Dr. Watson and Mr. Holmes meet each other for the first time.
 Much of Holmes’ character and his philosophy on life and knowledge is revealed through these interactions.

-When Watson finally discovered what Holmes’ profession was, he didn't know exactly what Sherlock did that made him such a better detective than anyone else in the profession.
+When Watson finally discovered Holmes’ profession, he didn't know exactly what made Sherlock a better detective than anyone else.

 Holmes’ answer:

 > I’m generally able, through my knowledge of the history of crime, to set [mysteries] straight.
 There is a strong family resemblance about misdeeds, and if you have all the details of 1,000 at your finger ends, it is odd if you can’t unravel the 1,001.

-Sherlock said also: “I have a lot of special knowledge which I apply to the problem, and which facilitates matters wonderfully.”
+Sherlock also said: “I have a lot of special knowledge which I apply to the problem, and which facilitates matters wonderfully.”

 But Sherlock didn’t just go around cramming his head full of facts; he only remembered what would be useful for his “application.”
 When Watson first learned this, he was astonished: